yaagmurss/Automation-Developer-Professional-Training/5_Control_Flows.md

 ***The workflow layouts***

--Sequence (Activities in sequences are easier to read and maintain) -Flowchart (Use flowcharts when decision points and branching are needed  ) -State Machine ( that uses a finite number of states in its execution) -Global Exception Handler.
+- Sequence (Activities in sequences are easier to read and maintain)
+- Flowchart (Use flowcharts when decision points and branching are needed  )
+- State Machine ( that uses a finite number of states in its execution)
+- Global Exception Handler.

-***The most common control flow statements are ***
+***The most common control flow statements are***
 - If,
 - While,
 - Do While,